yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 | `-e gpu=cuda,pc[@k]` | coarse-grain profiling of GPU operations; fine-grain profiling within GPU kernels using PC sampling every 2^k cycles |
 ```

 Table [9.3](#intel-level0-options) shows available options for using HPCToolkit that can be used to monitor the performance of GPU operations offloaded by SYCL or OpenMP to Intel's Level Zero runtime.
-On Intel GPUs, the default period for PC sampling is 2^19 ns.
+On Intel GPUs, HPCToolkit's default period for PC sampling is 2^20 ns.

 ```{table} Table 9.3: Monitoring performance on Intel GPUs when using SYCL or OpenMP programming models atop Intel's Level Zero runtime.
 ---